feldtsen/pointy-dit212/SDD.md

 Persistent data storage is all handled locally by an external JSON-parser.
 More can be read below (4.
 Persistent Data Storage).

 When the application starts, the JavaFX Application loads a game window controller and initializes the `MainWindow` (the container for all graphical elements).
 This game window controller then creates a new `Game` object, a game loop, and launches the game.
-At this point, all stored levels, user progress, and the score is read from disk, enabling the player to keep playing from where they last left off.
+At this point, the first level is read from disk.
+When the player completes a level, the next level is read from disk in the same way.

 The player is prompted by a menu that controls the level settings, the starting and stopping of the game itself, and displaying the score and other progress indicators.
 When the player starts the game, it will run until they stop it themselves, or until the game is finished.

-When the player exits the application, all progress is stored locally.
-The same process is reapplied when the game is opened anew.

 ## 3. System Design
 <img src="https://github.com/feldtsen/pointy-dit212/blob/master/models-and-sketches/package-diagrams/toplevel.png" width=100%>